hectorcorrea/hectorcorrea.github.io/blog/2026-01-05/git-branch-on-bash-prompt.md

 PS1='$(git-branch)\w \$ '
 ```

-Once I added this code to my `.bash_profile` *the next time* I opened the Terminal the Bash prompt now includes the current branch name of the project that I am on, for example:
+Once I added this code to my `.bash_profile` the Bash prompt now includes the current branch name of the project that I am on, for example:

 ```
 main ~/src/marcli $
 ```

-or just the normal path if I am on a directory that is not a Git repository:
+or just the path if I am on a directory that is not a Git repository:

 ```
 ~/Downloads $
 ```

+Since I put the changes in my `.bash_profile` I had to close and re-open my Terminal for the changes to take effect.

 ## Getting the branch name